 If your tenant has violated their lease, you should be able to evict them without an issue.
 That said, if your tenant is refusing to leave, the eviction process can become long and arduous.
 Most landlords try to avoid dealing with evictions at all costs.
 By selling your house with tenants directly, you’ll be able to avoid the eviction process yourself and be able to move on from the property with cash in hand.
 Many direct buyers will simply take over the lease and business will go on as usual.
 If the tenants are in violation of the lease, the buyer will go through the eviction process as necessary.
 Plus, a direct sale will help you avoid having to list, market, and show the property, things would likely cause even more tension between you and your difficult tenants.

-There are many reasons why a direct sale is beneficial for people who need to sell their house with tenants in Greater Cincinnati and Northern Kentucky.
+There are many reasons why a direct sale is beneficial for people who need to sell their house with tenants in Northern Kentucky.
 Investors are happy to take over a property that already has a tenant in place, especially when they are in good standing.
 It saves them time and money advertising, marketing, and showing the property.
 They won’t have to bother screening tenants or running the background checks because those things have already been done.
 Even if there is a difficult tenant living in the home, an experienced investor won’t have trouble pursuing the eviction process if the tenant is in violation.
 They have likely had to do it before, and won’t be bothered by the process.

-If you want to sell a house with tenants in Greater Cincinnati and Northern Kentucky, there are certain ways to go about doing it.
+If you want to sell a house with tenants in Northern Kentucky, there are certain ways to go about doing it.
 Always make sure you are being fair to your tenants, and giving the proper amount of notice.
 Not only is it the law, but it is the right thing to do.